 Snowflake Data Marketplace

-Make sure you're using the ACCOUNTADMIN role and, navigate to the Marketplace:
+Make sure you're using the ACCOUNTADMIN role and, navigate to Data Products > Marketplace:

 data marketplace tab